Water-Based Polyurethane Application – What You’ll Need

 Using at least 220 grit sandpaper or higher, lightly sand the raised grain back down.

 You want to be very light-handed here.
 1 or 2 passes over the entire surface tops.
 You don’t want to sand the actual wood itself, just the grain.
-If you sand into the wood again you may need to repeat the entire grain raising process.
-Try using a used piece of sandpaper just to be safe.
+If you sand into the wood again you may need to repeat the entire grain-raising process.
+Try using a piece of sandpaper thats been used already just to be safe.

 There shouldn’t be much dust from doing this, but be sure to wipe down the surface again afterward.